AnnaLeuchtenberger/norm-takehome-fullstack/frontend/README.md

 - **Live backend integration:** Queries are sent to the FastAPI `/search` endpoint, which returns synthesized answers with citations from `laws.pdf`.
 - **Example queries:** Hard-coded buttons make it easy to demo common queries without typing.
 - **Lightweight UI:** Minimal styling, neutral look.
 The assumption is that the client is evaluating functionality and clarity of flow, not polish.

+## Assumptions & Limitations

+- **Scope:** The frontend is intentionally minimal, focusing on demonstrating backend functionality end-to-end.
+UI polish, state management complexity, and responsive design were assumed out of scope.
+- **Backend contract:** The client assumes a backend running locally on port `8000` with a `/search` endpoint.
+No environment configuration or fallback logic was added.
+- **Queries:** Example buttons are provided to make demoing simple, but free-text queries rely entirely on backend capabilities.
+No client-side reranking or caching was added.
+- **Limitations:** Error states and loading indicators are minimal.
+The app is meant for evaluation of flow and clarity, not production readiness.